Please note that London Bus Buddy is no longer available for sale, as of March 27, 2018. This page is mostly left up for reference.

 With this one small idea, Bus Buddy was born.
-Of course, an alarm app on its own wasn’t challenging enough to program in my opinion, nor was it very useful.
+Of course, an alarm app on its own wasn’t really challenging enough to program, nor was it very useful.
 As the school year began, I started adding features like journey planning (using the A* path-finding algorithm) and the ability to locate nearby stops.
 At the end of December 2010, Bus Buddy was released into the wild whirlwind that is the iOS marketplace.

 To say the least, I have been overwhelmed by the response.
 If I had known a free bus app would be so widely downloaded, I certainly would have worked to add additional features.
-Fortunately, through sporadic updates, I have been able to make the fixes and tweaks I needed.
-If you read through the blog, you’ll see how much the app has evolved!
+Fortunately, through sporadic updates, I have been able to make the fixes and tweaks that were needed.
+If you read through this blog, you’ll see just how much the app has evolved!

-For the moment, I plan on keeping Bus Buddy free indefinitely.
+Bus Buddy has been a free app throughout.
 Why?
-Because paid iPhone apps can be thought of (economically) as artificially scarce resources – they are excludable but non-rival in consumption.
-By putting a price tag on the app, I would gain more revenue at the cost of attracting far fewer customers.
-This in turn would create substantial deadweight loss for society.
+Because, by putting a price tag on the app, I would have gained more revenue at the cost of attracting far fewer users.
+This in turn would mean fewer London bus users would get the help they need to plan their trips, which is a net negative for all of us.
 I don’t really want the revenue for myself in any case.

-At the same time, I wanted to lend some support to Muskaan, an Indian charity that educates underprivileged children in Bhopal.
+At the same time, I wanted to raise funds for Muskaan, an Indian charity that educates underprivileged children in Bhopal.
 By placing ads and gaining ad revenue through clicks and views, I have managed to raise more than $3500 to support the NGO, all while ensuring the app remained free.

-If you have any comments or want to contact me, you can e-mail me (email@example.com) or comment on my blog posts!Laksh Bhasin Some guy from London, currently living in Pasadena
+If you have any comments or want to contact me, you can e-mail me (email@example.com) or comment on my blog posts!Laksh Bhasin Some guy from London, currently living in San Francisco